neovim/neovim.github.io/_posts/2016-11-01-newsletter.md

 layout: newsletter
 title: "Newsletter #7 - Summer of Road"
 category: newsletter
-permalink: /news/2016/07/
+permalink: /news/2016/11/
 ---

-Welcome to the Neovim annual newsletter, delivered months in advance.
-I'm @justinmk.
+It's time for the Neovim newsletter.

 What is Neovim?
 ---------------

-Neovim is a fork of Vim, a versatile text editor.

-New text editors are created every three minutes (source: Hacker News).
-There are virtually unlimited choices to address the "common case" of text editor usage.
+Each minute, a new text editor is born (source: Hacker News).
+There are endless text editors that address the "common case".

-Instead of creating another _Vim-like_ text editor, Neovim users and developers want a better Vim.
-Thousands of small decisions live in the Vim core, accumulated over decades; most of those decisions are still relevant, solving subtle problems that new projects have yet to encounter, digest and decide.
+Instead of another _Vim-like_ text editor, Neovim users want a better Vim.
+Thousands of small decisions live in the Vim core, accumulated over decades;
+most of those decisions are still relevant, solving subtle problems that new projects have yet to encounter, digest and decide.

-When a new text editor is built, the "80% case" is solved neatly by today's more advanced frameworks and designs chosen with the benefit of hindsight.
-But the last 20% will take decades of tiny decisions, while yet more new text editors are written, and the old ones adapt...

 Neovim is a refactor of Vim to make it viable for another 30 years of hacking.
 See [`:help vim-differences`](https://neovim.io/doc/user/vim_diff.html) for